mongodb-industry-solutions/Insurance-PDF-Search/README.md

 #### Parse the pdfs and add model in database

 ```
-python sddb.py --init
+python3 sddb.py --init
 ```

 #### Ask your PDF Sample Queries

 ```
-python sddb.py --query "What is a Certificate of Insurance?"
+python3 sddb.py --query "What is a Certificate of Insurance?"
-python sddb.py --query "what strategy should an insurer first determine?"
+python3 sddb.py --query "what strategy should an insurer first determine?"
 ```

 and now, launch the backend